buddhist-uni/buddhist-uni.github.io/_content/articles/skilful-desires_jayasaro.md

 pages: "12--14"
 ---

-> The Buddha spoke of two kinds of desire: desire that arises from ignorance and delusion which is called taṇhā – craving – and desire that arises from wisdom and intelligence, which is called kusala-chanda, or dhamma-chanda, or most simply chanda.
+> The Buddha spoke of two kinds of desire: desire that arises from ignorance and delusion which is called taṇhā—craving—and desire that arises from wisdom and intelligence, which is called kusala-chanda

-Adapted from a Dhamma talk of Ajahn Jayasāro, this article explains the role that skilful desires (chanda) and the four right exertions (sammappadhāna) play in a practitioner's development.
+Adapted from a Dhamma talk of Ajahn Jayasāro, this article explains the role that skilful desires (*chanda*) and the four right exertions (*sammappadhāna*) play in a practitioner's development.